threnjen/threnjen.github.io/_posts/2021-04-23-a_simple_visual_explanation_of_the_monty_hall_problem.markdown

 ![](https://i.imgur.com/is4rRDm.jpg)

 Here is the key to the problem.
 Our decision tree has fundamentally changed in the middle of the problem.
-Our choices have actually been reduced from three choices to two choices.
-Where before we had a potential path with three choices, there are now only actually two choices - keep our first choice, or switch.
+Our choices have actually been reduced from nine overall outcomes to six.
+Where before each potential path had three choices, there are now only actually two choices - keep our first choice, or switch.

 ![](https://i.imgur.com/v6bYqmt.jpg)